ZHHJemotion/AlignedReID-Re-Production-Pytorch/README.md

 # [New]

+**update the train/test and results performed on MobileNet v2.

 **upload the split code for generating the training/testing set according to the paper of AlignedReID, in which 1,267 ids for training set and 200 ids for test set.

 CUHK03 (200 ids for gallery)